 Afterward, enjoy a relaxed harbor cruise, seeing all the fortifications from the sea while enjoying the warm weather, and then head to the forts themselves, taking time to climb up the ramparts.

-Pro Tip: The Three Palaces is a festival that takes place over the first 10 days of November in Malta, featuring concerts ranging from opera to jazz.
+Pro Tip: The Three Palaces is a festival that takes place between November 1 and 5 in 2023, featuring concerts ranging from opera to jazz.

 6. Prague, Czechia (Czech Republic)